Skip to content

 Sleep Still Counts

-A body running on poor sleep, rushed meals, and no movement is not exactly set up for its best metabolic rhythm.
+GLP-1 secretion follows a circadian rhythm, meaning it is tied to your body clock and the timing of your sleep-wake cycle.⁸ Research has shown that even a single night of sleep deprivation can delay the timing of the normal post-meal GLP-1 response in healthy adults.⁹ A body running on poor sleep is not exactly set up for its best metabolic rhythm.
 Food matters, but so do sleep, daily activity, and how you eat.
-A more balanced lifestyle gives your body better odds of carrying out its normal GLP-1 response.
+A more balanced lifestyle gives your body better odds of supporting its natural GLP-1 response.

 What to Actually Do